Edgar-Donk/tkinter.ttk.style/docs/earth/colour.rst

    RGB and HSL Colour Selector

    This colour selector comes from tkinter on Windows.
-HSL has much the same limitations as HSV except that the number range changes.
+HSL has similar properties to HSV except that the number range changes.

 .. figure:: ../figures/08rgb_lch.png
    :width: 417